 If you are raising large numbers of sheep in a limited space, rotate the pasture every two or three weeks.
 You should also apply a deworming treatment every few months to keep parasites at bay.

-There are many vaccinations on the market for sheep, but the only one that is universally recommended by veterinarians is CDT.
+There are many shots on the market for sheep, but the only one that is universally recommended by veterinarians is CDT.

-This vaccine is administered shortly after your lambs are born (or as an inoculation for the mothers) to help protect against Clostridium perfringens type C +D along with tetanus.
-Sheep only require one CDT vaccination over the course of their entire lives.
+This shot is administered shortly after your lambs are born (or as an inoculation for the mothers) to help protect against Clostridium perfringens type C +D along with tetanus.
+Sheep only require one CDT shot over the course of their entire lives.

 Some species of sheep may need to have their tails docked, depending on where you live, to protect against fly-blown disease.
 You could also need to protect them against foot-and-mouth disease, depending on where you live.

-Other precautionary behaviors including dipping and vaccinating, but always consult a veterinarian for the best practices in your area so that you are well apprised of how to keep your sheep nice and healthy.
+Other precautionary behaviors including dipping and giving them shots, but always consult a veterinarian for the best practices in your area so that you are well apprised of how to keep your sheep nice and healthy.

 Here are some of the most common diseases in sheep.
 Most of these can be prevented and treated with basic pasture hygiene and regular maintenance of the flock.